 - Appam: Appam is a South Indian pancake-like dish.
 The batter is made with coconut milk and fermented rice; the appam fries in the pan, much like the pancakes.

-- Aush: Aush, a traditional noodle soup from Afghan, made with mint leaves and vegetables.
+- Aush: Aush, a traditional dish from Afghanistan, consisting of soup with mint leaves and vegetables.
 The broth is a tomato-based soup with yogurt, garlic, or chili powder.

 - Aep Mu: Aep Mu is a Northern Thai food.
 They are prepared by dipping minced pork in chili paste then wrapped with banana leaves before grilling on low heat.